 - Saving Princess Toadstool for the very first time in the original Super Mario Bros..

 - Super Mario Bros.
-2 turning out to be All Just a Dream.
+2 turning out to be All Just a Dream, particularly with the music.
 Most likely, Mario and company had great times kicking the butts of Wart and his forces together, but those adventures never actually happened and only Mario will remember them.

 - The credits sequence in Mario Kart 64.
 There's just something about the music and the panoramic views of the tracks that makes the tear ducts flow...

-- Super Mario 64 had unused animations for Mario crying.
+- Super Mario 64 had unused animations for Mario crying, presumably about Peach.

 - Super Mario 64 has two lost penguin chicks.
 The one that belongs to the mother penguin is far away, and the one that's closer isn't hers.
 If brought to her, the mom penguin says, "That's not my baby!
 Her parents must be worried sick!"
 There are no other penguins in the level that will take her, and the mom penguin doesn't offer to look after her.
 It's pretty sad and dark.